 The current demographic trend of young people from the middle class migrating to the city has fueled the development of new modes of living in urban districts.
 New developments consisting of modern townhouses are cropping up in vacant urban spaces like the former Berlin Stockyards, the Prenzlauer Gardens, or in Friedrichswerder.
 More and more developments like this are being built in Berlin.

 New home construction

 Berlin reacts to the increasing demand with targeted measures: intense new home construction, the employment of municipal housing associations and the introduction of legal instruments for the protection of tenants.
-Considerably more flats have been built in 2012 than in previous years reaching the highest level within the last ten years.
-Around 18,000 new flats are planned to be built by 2016.
+The inventories of the six state-owned housing companies are to increase by 55,000 apartments by 2021.
+30,000 of these are to be built from scratch.
 In this respect, Berlin has a big advantage in terms of urban development: in the German capital, potential building area in central locations is available to a much larger extent than in other major cities.